Financial Benchmarks for Small Dairies

 The USDA publishes a quarterly online newsletter that compiles ARS news and expert resources on the health and well-being of agricultural animals and fish.
 An index lists ARS research locations covering about 70 animal health topics.
 The site also provides complete contact information for the more than 25 ARS research groups that conduct studies aimed at protecting and improving farm animal health. http://www.ars.usda.gov/is/np/ha/.

-Penn State University Cooperative Extension dairy-beef production guide for small-scale and part-time farming operations.
-Information on marketing, puchasing calves, health, nutrition, sample budget, and more.
-Publication is in PDF format. http://pubs.cas.psu.edu/FreePubs/pdfs/ua296.pdf.
+This Penn State University Cooperative Extension dairy-beef production guide is for small-scale and part-time farming operations.
+It contains information on marketing, purchasing calves, health, nutrition, a sample budget, and more. http://pubs.cas.psu.edu/FreePubs/pdfs/ua296.pdf.

 Barley Fodder Feeding for Organic Dairies Webinar

-In this webinar, John and Cornell’s Fay Benson will discuss the benefits and challenges of growing and feeding fodder to dairy animals.
-Other animals (from horses to chickens) also have benefited from the practice and their owners may be able to adopt the principles addressed in this webinar. http://www.extension.org/pages/65651/barley-fodder-feeding-for-organic-dairies-webinar.
+In this webinar, organic dairy farmer John Stoltzfus and Cornell’s Fay Benson discuss the benefits and challenges of growing and feeding fodder to dairy animals.
+Other animals from horses to chickens also have benefited from the practice and their owners may be able to adopt the principles addressed in this webinar. http://www.extension.org/pages/65651/barley-fodder-feeding-for-organic-dairies-webinar.

 Sprouted Barley Fodder Forum